 For anyone considering a family safari, Botswana is one of the safest countries in Africa and is the perfect destination for a self-drive safari on a budget.
 Kids will love cruising the Chobe River in search of elephants, hippos and crocodiles.
 They can experience the thrill of the chase on a game drive through Chobe National Park and admire the abundance of wildlife in the Okavango Delta.

 With some planning and an adventurous spirit, an African safari can become a real option for a unique family vacation.
+And if you are considering a trip, check out what to pack for a family safari.
 Rachel from Adventure and Sunshine

 If you’re looking for a unique destination for your next holiday, think about heading to the Sahara Desert in Morocco with kids!
 The popular Moroccan city Marrakech is the perfect base, from where multiple tour companies organize these trips for normally less than 100€ for 3 days.